-To aid in side window defogging/demisting in cold weather conditions:
+To aid in side window defogging/demisting in cold weather:

-- 1. Select VENT - 2.
-Set the temperature control to full heat - 3.
+- 1. Select NORM A/C. - 2.
+Modulate the temperature control to maintain comfort. - 3.
 Set the fan speed to HI - 4.
-Direct the outer panel vents towards to side windows

-To increase airflow to the outer panel vents, close the central panel vents.
+Direct the outer instrument panel vents towards the side windows To increase airflow to the outer instrument panel vents, close the vents located in the middle of the instrument panel.

-Do not place objects on top of the instrument panel, as these objects may become projectiles in a collision or sudden stop.
+Do not place objects on top of the instrument panel as these objects may become projectiles in a collision or sudden stop.

-REAR WINDOW DEFROSTER W
+REAR WINDOW DEFROSTER WILL